DACIA JOHNSON - EXECUTIVE DIRECTOR

 ANGEL HALE - DIRECTOR OF REHABILITATION SERVICES

-Angel holds a Bachelor's Degree from Corbin University in Social Psychology - Systems Theory, with a focus on program design and facilitation.
+Angel holds a Bachelor's Degree from Corban University in Social Psychology - Systems Theory, with a focus on program design and facilitation.

-Sarah Jo Chaplen joined the Oregon Commission for the Blind in 2015, serving as the Director of the Independent Living Older Blind programs.
+Malinda Carlson joined the Oregon Commission for the Blind in 2015, serving first as a Rehabilitation Instructor and most recently as the Director of the Independent Living Older Blind programs.
 She leads the team that provides in-home and community-based rehabilitation training and counseling services to adults not seeking employment in order to help them live as independently as possible.
-Previously, she worked for state and local governments focusing on service delivery improvements.
-At the state level she served as the Department of Administrative Services' Deputy Director.
-At the local level she worked for the cities of Canby, Hillsboro and Woodburn.
+Previously, she worked for Guide Dogs for the Blind for 27 years as a Guide Dog Orientation and Mobility Instructor.
+For the last 16 years of her work at Guide Dogs she traveled nationally supporting Guide Dog teams in their home areas as well as presenting nationally and internationally on subjects related to traveling with dog guides and orientation and mobility.

-Sarah Jo holds a Master's Degree in Public Administration from Lewis and Clark University.
+Malinda holds a Master's Degree in Orientation and Mobility.

 In addition to his work with the Commission, Eric currently serves as a member of the Woodburn City Council and has served as the Chair of the Woodburn School Board.

-JASON CLARY - DIRECTOR, ORIENTATION AND CAREER CENTER
+JONATHAN SCRIMENTI - DIRECTOR OF ORIENTATION AND CAREER CENTER